Scala Cinema (Bangkok)

 The Scala Cinema (โรงภาพยนตร์สกาล่า) was a thousand-seat movie theater in Bangkok, Thailand, named after the Teatro alla Scala, Milan's opera house.
 Scala opened on 31 December 1969 with a screening of The Undefeated (1969), a US Western starring John Wayne and Rock Hudson.
 It closed on 5 July 2020, showing, as its last film, Cinema Paradiso.
 The Scala, called "...the finest movie theater left in Southeast Asia" was the last stand-alone cinema in Bangkok, down from roughly 140 movie houses in the 1950s and 1960s.

+The area where Scala Cinema once stood is currently under development by Central Pattana to build a mixed-use development called CenTRal cENtrAL.

 History

 Scala, in the Siam Square shopping area, was one of the Apex group of cinemas which included Siam Cinema, Lido Cinema, and Scala.
 The 800-seat Siam Cinema opened on 15 December 1966 with The Battle of the Bulge as its first screening.
 Siam burnt down during the 2010 Thai political protests.
 In 1968, the Apex Group built the 1000-seat Lido Cinema.
 It closed its doors when its lease expired in May 2018, but was reopened in 2019 as a performing arts venue, Lido Connect.

 The Scala was the last remaining standalone single-screen cinema in Bangkok, offering film aficionados a retro film-going experience.
 The president of Apex attributed Scala's closing to the impact of the COVID-19 pandemic and changing consumer preferences.
 Its last screening was shown amid rumours that the building will be demolished to make way for new development.

 Designed by architect Chira Silpakanok, the building is late-Modernist in design with interior decorations in the Art Deco style.
 A grand staircase dominated the interior, illuminated by a huge Italian chandelier.
 The cinema received the ASA Architectural Conservation Award in 2012.
 The building's future is uncertain as Chulalongkorn University, owners of the property, searches for a new tenant.

 The Scala hosted film festivals such as the Bangkok International Film Festival, the Silent Film Festival, and was itself the subject of a documentary film shown at the Salaya International Documentary Film Festival in 2016.